The Exit 8: Popularity

 A picture of Exit A3.
 Part of the art installation can be seen on top the ceiling above the stairs.

 Following the rise of The Exit 8s popularity, it attracted many fans from around the world to visit Kiyosumi-shirakawa Station, a station heavily speculated to be the base model for the game's passageway.
 In particular, the in-game passageway was speculated to have been based on Exit A3 in the station, which featured an irregular pattern of fluorescent lights scattered around the ceiling as part of a public art installation according to the Tokyo Metropolitan Bureau of Transportation.
-People who would travel to travel to the station would often compare the environment to the game, with some even spreading rumours that supernatural incidents occur in the station.
+People who would travel to the station would often compare the environment to the game, with some even spreading rumours that supernatural incidents occur in the station.
 Due to the influx of visitors at the station, the reactions from local citizens and frequent users of the station were mixed.
 When asked by Shueisha Online, some felt surprised by the increase in visitors at the station, with one describing how prior to its gained popularity the station was non-distinctive and comparable to any other.
-However, others expressed anger and dismay at the new visitors, detailing how a number of visitors showcased unsociable behaviour towards the area such as littering; another local argued the area should be visited for its mikoshi and festivals, rather than a video game.
+However, others expressed anger and dismay at the new visitors, detailing how a number of visitors showcased unsociable behaviour towards the area such as littering; another local argued the area should be visited for its mikoshi and festivals, rather than for a video game.